My Sibling's Romance: Broadcast and release

-My Sibling's Romance airs every Friday at 8:50 PM KST on JTBC and is exclusively pre-released 50 minutes earlier on Wavve.
+My Sibling's Romance aird every Friday at 8:50 PM KST on JTBC and is exclusively pre-released 50 minutes earlier on Wavve.
 The first episode premiered on March 1, 2024.
-My Sibling's Romance release the full-version episode on Wavve first then the edited version of some scenes will be aired on JTBC because of the running time limit.
+My Sibling's Romance released the full-version episode on Wavve first and then an edited version of some scenes aired on JTBC, due to run-time limits.
 The television version has points that whether young or adult viewers would find interesting like the participant's home videos and photos of their childhood.

-For Global viewers, the show also airs on: